igr/blog/src/content/posts/2025-05-20-aggregations/index.md

 The correct way to model aggregations is through a data type that contains both the "whole" and the collection of "parts."

-Rather than representing aggregations as raw collections, define a data type—e.g., `ActivePlayers(Team, Player[])`.
+Rather than representing aggregations as raw collections, define a data type: e.g., `ActivePlayers(Team, Player[])`.
 The team no longer directly holds a collection of players.
 More important, the aggregate type now clearly communicates the nature of the relationship.